 - Your sense of smell may become more acute.
 You may find you’ve become more conscious of the smell of meat, your pets, something which has gone ‘off’ in the fridge or just anything and everything!

 - Are you no longer desperate for that first coffee of the morning?
-In fact, coffee, tea, chocolate and your favourite foods seem to have just lost their usual appeal?
-Then you can put this down to possible pregnancy.
+Coffee, tea, chocolate and your favourite foods seem to have just lost their usual appeal?
+Then you could put this down to possible pregnancy.

 - You may find you’re just tired all the time.
 Especially after lunch and dinner.
 Early nights seem to be the most desirable thing in your life and you long for bed.